-Strictly Shanghainese restaurants are few and far between in and around the city — usually, the cuisine is fused with food from other regions of China like Sichuan or Taiwan.
-But for great Shanghainese food, head up to A La Kitchen for soup-filled dumplings and other classics.
+Strictly Shanghainese restaurants are few and far between in and around the city — usually, the cuisine is fused with food from other regions of China like Szecuhuan or Taiwan.
+But for great Shanghainese food, head up to A La Kitchen for soup-filled dumplings and other classics like noodle dishes and braised meats.

 North York's beloved Artisan Noodle has opened up a cool and cosy downtown outpost with Artisan Plus.
 This spot is home to northern Chinese delicacies that are often rare to find in Toronto, like the hand-pulled noodles or a jia mo, which can best be described as a Chinese hamburger.